saz/puppet-rsyslog/README.md

     -------------------------------------------------------------------
     enable_tcp                          true,false          Enable TCP listener.
 Defaults to true. enable_udp                          true,false          Enable UDP listener.
-Defaults to true. address                             STRING              The IP address to bind to.
-Applies to UDP listener only.
-Defaults to '*'. enable_relp                         true,false          Enable RELP listener.
+Defaults to true. enable_relp                         true,false          Enable RELP listener.
 Defaults to true. enable_onefile                      true,false          Only one logfile per remote host.
 Defaults to false. server_dir                          STRING              Folder where logs will be stored on the server.
 Defaults to '/srv/log/' custom_config                       STRING              Specify your own template to use for server config.
 Defaults to undef.
-Example usage: custom_config => 'rsyslog/my_config.erb' high_precision_timestamps           true,false          Whether or not to use high precision timestamps.
+Example usage: custom_config => 'rsyslog/my_config.erb' port                                STRING/INTEGER      Port to listen on for messages via UDP and TCP.
+Defaults to 514 relp_port                           STRING/INTEGER      Port to listen on for messages via RELP.
+Defaults to 20514 address                             STRING              The IP address to bind to.
+Applies to UDP listener only.
+Defaults to '*'. high_precision_timestamps           true,false          Whether or not to use high precision timestamps. ssl_ca                              STRING              Path to SSL CA certificate ssl_cert                            STRING              Path to SSL certificate
+    ssl_key                             STRING              Path to SSL private key rotate                              TODO                TODO

     RSYSLOG::CLIENT CLASS PARAMETERS    VALUES              DESCRIPTION
     -------------------------------------------------------------------